MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/prebuilt-model-receipt.md

     - enabler-strategic
     - m365initiative-syntex
 ms.localizationpriority:  medium
-description: Learn how to use a prebuilt receipts model in SharePoint Syntex.
+description: Learn how to use a prebuilt receipts model in Microsoft Syntex.

 ---

-# Use a prebuilt model to extract information from receipts in Microsoft SharePoint Syntex
+# Use a prebuilt model to extract information from receipts in Microsoft Syntex

-The prebuilt *receipts model* in SharePoint Syntex analyzes and extracts key information from sales receipts.
+The prebuilt *receipts model* in Microsoft Syntex analyzes and extracts key information from sales receipts.
 The API recognizes printed and handwritten receipts and [extracts key receipt information](/azure/applied-ai-services/form-recognizer/concept-receipt#field-extraction), such as merchant name, merchant phone number, transaction date, tax, and transaction total.
 Receipts can be of various formats and quality including printed and handwritten receipts.

 To use a receipts model, follow these steps: